Colin visits Denmark to see on-the-go reuse in action

 Day 1 - Copenhagen

+We were made very welcome in the Copenhagen’s City Hall.
+Here, where we were spoken to by both the Council, who kick-started the re-use initiative, and by New Loop, the system operator.
 With 34 return points across the city center, Copenhagen’s reuse system has been in operation since October 2025.
-Operated by a company called New Loop, they have placed solar-powered return vending machines around popular parts of the city to make the system easy to use.
+Operated by New Loop, they have placed solar-powered return vending machines around popular parts of the city to make the system easy to use and access.
 No apps.
 No cash.
 Just a credit/debit card and your phone.
 Easy.

 Day 2 - Aarhus

-On day two, I was taken around the second largest city in Denmark, called Aahaus.
-Here they have a different reuse system in place for the last two years.
-Run by systems operator TOMRA, they provide the tech and machinery which have so far avoided 20 plus tonnes of waste and achieved a return rate of 88%.
+On day two, we were taken around the second largest city in Denmark, called Aahaus called Aarhus (people of a certain vintage are probably humming the Madness song but no, it’s pronounced Or-[h]us.
+Something like that!).
+Here a different reuse system has been in place for the last two years.
+Run by systems operator TOMRA, they provide the tech,machinery, and logistics, and have to date displaced 20 plus tonnes of waste – or 16,000 full on-street bins - and achieved a return rate of 88%.

 Unlike the Copenhagen example, Aarhus’s system includes providing reuse packaging for festivals and events (their Event Solution).
-This increases their impact massively, with a recorded 150,000 containers rotations with a 94% return rate.
-Wow.
+This increases their impact massively, with a recorded 150,000 container rotations with a 94% return rate.
+Impressive stuff.

-A lot of what we learned in Aarhaus was not new to us, most notably:
+A lot of what we learned in Denamrk was not new to us, most notably:

 Upselling: This is an issue that we saw first-hand in our Fingal Reusable Cup Project.
-Staff need to proactively offer reusables instead of single use.
+Staff need to proactively offer reusable packaging instead of the single-use option.
 Otherwise, customers (and staff) will default to the disposable packaging.
+Sometimes, staff are slow to do this for reasons of ease, or in other cases, for reasons associated with branding.
+Regardless, in order to success, these projects require buy-in not only from the customer, but from the vendor, too.